 There is a variety of cakes available at different convenience stores featuring flavors from chocolate to strawberry to matcha green tea.
 Keep at eye out for these delicious treats, which certainly do not contain pork or alcohol!

-This Haagen-Dazs ice cream is the best Halal option besides matcha (green tea) ice cream for Muslims in Japan.
+This Haagen-Dazs ice cream (caramel flavor only) is the best halal option besides matcha green tea ice cream for Muslims in Japan.
 The ice cream is actually available in other countries as well.
 But in Japan, Haagen-Dazs is not considered to be too pricey.